*All reviews contain spoilers*

 The Nutcracker Suite – 1892, Pyotr Ilyich Tchaikovsky

 I love Tchaikovsky.
 Since choreographer George Balanchine revived this ballet in the fifties, it has become a Christmas favourite around the world – but interestingly, in 1940, it had long since fallen out of favour (as Deems Taylor tells us, “nobody performs it nowadays”).
-It was therefore an unusual choice for the program of Fantasia, but I for one am very glad they included it.
+It was therefore an unusual choice for the programme of Fantasia, but I for one am very glad they included it.
 This segment features some of the most stunning animation in the film and arguably of the entire medium, infused with a delicacy and an intricacy that just take your breath away.
 Any one of the backgrounds alone are worthy of hanging on a wall.

 For this arrangement, Stokowski dropped the first two movements of the suite and rearranged the other six to create a smoother narrative – this “meddling” with the classics produced a lot of criticism from the more die-hard music critics of the time, but it must be appreciated that when adapting music for cinema, a few changes to suit the narrative are inevitable and can work to the film’s benefit.